noidexe/Enjin-Coin-Documentation/docs/creating-your-integration.md

 "}".
 ```

-Once you have created an Enjin account, it's advisable to enter the reference into your database, so you don't repeat this process unnecesarily in future.
+Once you have created an Enjin account, it's advisable to enter the reference into your database, so you don't repeat this process unnecessarily in the future.

 ## Log Your User In
 Once you are have confirmed that your user has an existing account, you can log your user into Enjin Auth using the following query: